phukphoom/classroom-documents/README.md

 # ClassDocs

-This respository is create for keep my code that implemented in computer engineering classroom.
+This respository created for keep my code that implemented in computer engineering classroom.

 ## Class Subject in Semester[1-1]
  - Intro to computer engineering